 - Water: Present at or near the land surface periodically or continuously during the growing season.

 For regulatory purposes, wetlands are defined in several state laws and rules: The Shoreline Management Act (Chapter 90.58.030 RCW), Washington’s Water Quality Standards (Chapter 173- 201A-020 WAC), and the Growth Management Act (Chapter 36.70A.030 RCW).

 - Groundwater recharge

 - Water filtration and purification

 The functions performed by an individual wetland depend on its location, surrounding topography, subsurface geology, amount and duration of water, and the types of plants present.
 While each wetland may not perform all functions, the cumulative value of all wetlands in a watershed makes each important.

-The state's Water Pollution Control Act and the Shoreline Management Act, give us the authority to regulate wetlands.
+The state's Water Pollution Control Act and the Shoreline Management Act gives us the authority to regulate wetlands.
 We also use the State Environmental Policy Act (SEPA) process to identify potential wetland-related concerns early in the permitting process.
 Our wetland staff review applications for projects that have the potential to affect wetlands and other state waters.

 We also work in partnership with local and tribal governments, land trusts, and other state and federal agencies to acquire, restore, and enhance wetlands through the National Coastal Wetlands Conservation Grant Program.

-Local governments, consultants, developers and landowners can find wetland resources and guidance documents by using the related links below.
-If you have a specific question, contact our wetland staff (contacts are organized by region and subject).
+Local governments, consultants, developers, and landowners can find wetland resources and guidance documents by using the related links below.
+If you have a specific question, contact our wetland staff.